 If you like a more straightforward way to getting around in a city, you can use Uber to take you from point A to B. Uber is a ride-hailing company where you can get around the city and order food.
 It is like a cab, but you can order one via your smartphone.

+TIP: Set up the Uber app with local phone number.
 Download the Uber app and set up the app.
 And if you are setting it up in Taiwan, you will need a local phone number.

 Google Maps is my primary choice for navigating around a new town.
 I like to pin all the attractions, restaurants and other places I want to visit while my smartphone is connected to data.
 And whenever I am out in the city, I can follow my saved pins on the map and find all the places I want to visit.